taming-the-state-in-react/taming-the-state-in-react/manuscript/02-react/02-definitions.md

 ### Pure Functions

 Pure functions is a concept from the functional programming paradigm.
-It says that a pure function always returns the same output when given the same input.
+It says that a pure function always returns the same output if given the same input.
 There is no layer in between that could alter the output on the way when the input doesn't change.
 The layer in between, that could possibly alter the output, is called **side-effect**.
 Thus, pure functions have no side-effects.
 Two major benefits of these pure functions are predictablity and testability.
-To do: ...when given the same input. - The same input or just any input??

 ### Immutabiltiy

-Immutabiltiy is a concept from functional programming, too.
-It says that a data structure is immutable when it is never changed.
+Immutabiltiy is a concept of functional programming, too.
+It says that a data structure is immutable when it cannot be changed.
 When there is the need to modify the immutable data structure, for instance an object, you would always return a new object.
 Rather than altering the object at hand, you would create a new object based on the old object and the modification.
 The old and new object would have their own instances.
-To do: ..a concept from (or of) functional programming.
-To do: ...is immutable, when never having been changed.?

 Immutable data structures have the beneift of predictability.
 For instance, when sharing an object through the whole application, it could lead to bugs when altering the object directly, because every stakeholder has a reference to this potentially altered object.
 It would be unpredictable what happens when an object changes and a handful of stakeholders are dependent on this object.
 In a growing application, it is difficult to oversee the places where the object is currently used by its reference.